tamu-edu-students/EA-Block-Scheduling/documentation/Fall2024/Sprint 3 MVP/Sprint 3 MVP Report.md

 By the end of this sprint, we will have fully developed admin and user dashboards, controllers to allow users the ability to login using single sign on, a completed page of available classes with their prerequisites, and a parser for excel documents.

-### 3. Sprint Backlog
+#34 Add SSO Capability
+- [x] Basic setup with third party

+#33 Add tokens for logging in
+- [x] Add session logic for logged-in users

+#35 Connect login page to student dashboard
+- [x] Add authorization elements to dashboard controller components

+#78 Sprint documentation
+- [x] Sprint 3 documentation

 #17 Upload service for classes spreadsheet
 - [x] Create page for uploading class spreadsheet to data
 - [x] Create parsing service for backend data persistence

-#47 Integrate Code Climate with repo
+#19 Store the spreadsheet data on the database
-- [x] Add necessary config settings to application
+- [x] Add styling to the upload excel page

-#33 Add tokens for logging in
-- [x] Add session logic for logged-in users

-#20 Retrieve data from database
-- [ ] Create session model, controller, and helper
+#75 Create session and user table
-  - Partially completed
-- [ ] Create user model, controller, and helper
-  - Partially completed
-- [x] Create class model, controller, and helper
+- [x] Create session and user table

+#37 Set block generating conditions on the web
+- [x] Block generating conditions are made

+#61 Display Class Details UI
+- [x] Display Class Details: 2 hours (Chengyan Tsai)

+### 3. Sprint Backlog

+#38 application makes possible blocks with conditions
+- [ ] Develop algorithm to apply block generating conditions for typical blocks made by admin

+#40 user pick rest of classes
-- [ ] Create block_schedule model, controller, and helper
+- [ ] Create pop up alerts the user that “scheduled blocks are limited!”

-#34 Add SSO capability
+#34 Add SSO Capability
-- [x] Set up with third party
 - [ ] Add settings to configs

-#35 Connect login page to student dashboard
-- [x] Add authorization elements to dashboard controller components

-#47 Integrate code climate to the repo
-- [x] Integrating code climate to the repo

-#48 Creating a database schema
-- [x] Help design database schema
-- [x] Add models to the application accordingly
+#19 Store the spreadsheet data on the database
+- [] Create Database Schema

+#36 Set typical classes grouping on the web
+- [] Create Admin sets typical classes to generate draft blocks on the web page

+#39 Generate possible blocks
+- [] Develop blocks are generated automatically through algorithm

+#60 Display Class Blocks UI
+- [] Display Class Blocks

+#11 Show basic schedule timetable UI
+- [] Create basic time table
+- [] Create Page

 ### 4. Use of BDD
 All stories have Cucumber feature(s) defined with several scenarios each, all Cucumber scenarios are passing and all steps are defined